-First Exam 40% Final Exam 60%
+First Exam 45% Final Exam 55%

-The answers to the exams will be posted for a few days following the exam and students are invited to compare their answers to the answer key and if they feel their exams were scored incorrectly they may first submit them to the TA for review and should there still be a disagreement to me for a full review of the exam.
+The answers to the exams will be posted for one week following the exam and students are invited to compare their answers to the answer key.
+If they feel that their exam was scored incorrectly they may submit it to me for a full review.
+You have one week from receipt of a grade to do this.
+No exceptions.

-I also reserve the right to add up to 10 points to the student's total grade on the exams for noteworthy contribution to the class discussion.
+I also reserve the right to add up to 10 points to the student's total grade for noteworthy contribution to the class discussion.